 Here's what you'll need:

-sealant (I chose Stans NoTubes The Solution Tyre Sealant, available in Halfords, Tredz and many more stores)
+- sealant (I chose Stans NoTubes The Solution Tyre Sealant)

-sealant injector (plenty of options available online).
-It's really just a syringe with a rubber tubr that can fit in the valve.
+- sealant injector (plenty of options available online).
+It's really just a syringe with a rubber tube that can fit in the valve.
 Mine came with a handy tool to unscrew the valve cores

 Step by step how to top up tubeless tires keeping them on the wheel:

-1) Depressure the tires and unscrew valve core from each tyre – some valves have small slits which can also work for unscrewing purposes too so use whatever works best for yours specifically.
+1. Depressurize the tires and unscrew the valve cores.
+Some valves have small slits that can also be used for unscrewing, so use whatever works best for yours.

-7) Rotate the wheel and move it sideways in all direction so that the sealant has a chance to get in contact with all sides of the tyre
+7. Rotate the wheel and move it sideways in all directions.
+This will help the sealant to coat all sides of the tire.

-8) Repeat steps above again with other wheel
+8. Repeat steps 4-7 with the other wheel.

 And voila!
 You've successfully topped up those seals without breaking sweat.